Share

 The review process

-If the National Compliance Manager makes a referral to the SRP, they will write to the applicant concerned notifying them that a referral has been made and requesting an explanation in relation to any disclosures on their DBS certificate.
+If the Compliance and Safeguarding manager makes a referral to the SRP, they will write to the applicant concerned, notifying them that a referral has been made and requesting an explanation in relation to any disclosures on their DBS certificate.

 The applicant will have 28 days from receipt of the written notification to respond.